Loubrains/GPT_open_ends_categorizer/README.md

 # Tests

-To run the test suite, run pytest by entering the following command in the project root directory:
+To run the test suite, enter the following command in the project root directory:

 ```powershell
 pytest
 ```

-Optionally, you can run tests in a specific file or directory by providing the path:
+You can run tests in a specific file or directory by providing the path:

 ```powershell
 pytest tests/test_specific_module.py